Grand River Transit: History

 In June 2011, Waterloo Region council approved a plan for a light rail transit line, powered by electricity, between Conestoga Mall in north Waterloo and Fairview Park Mall in south Kitchener.
 At first, rapid buses would run from the south end of Kitchener to the "downtown Galt" area of Cambridge but eventually, the LRT would be expanded to that city.
 (At least one journalist pointed out the similarity between this plan and the electric Grand River Railway system of the early 1900s.)
-In Stage 1, the Ion rapid transit train runs between Fairview Park Mall and Conestoga Mall by way of the central districts of Kitchener and Waterloo.
+In Stage 1, the Ion rapid transit train runs between Fairway station and Conestoga station by way of the central districts of Kitchener and Waterloo.

 Construction on the light rail system, now named Ion, began in August 2014 and the Stage 1 service was expected to begin in 2017.
 Most of the rails had been installed by the end of 2016; the maintenance facility and all underground utility work had been completed.
 The start date of service was postponed to early 2018, and then to December 2018, however, because of delays in the manufacture and delivery of the vehicles by Bombardier Transportation.
 Bombardier was to deliver all 14 vehicles by December 14; that was postponed to December 2017 and then to June 2018.
 In April 2018, the planned start of Ion service was postponed to December, and was finally accomplished on June 21, 2019.

 In late February 2017, plans for the Stage 2 (Cambridge section) of the Ion rail service were still in the very early stage but a proposed route with map had been published.
 The public consultation process for Cambridge was postponed to 2018.

 In early July 2017, Cambridge City Council expressed an objection to parts of the route planned for that city and requested the Region to consider alternatives.
 At that time, a report indicated that construction of Stage 2 would not begin until 2025.
-Until LRT service arrives in Cambridge, GRT will offer rapid transit with adapted iXpress buses to Fairview Park Mall using bus-only lanes at Pinebush, Munch and Coronation to minimize slowdowns at times of heavy traffic.
-In 2017, the route also continued to Conestoga Mall in Waterloo (though not as rapid transit) with many stops along the way.
-Following Ion launch in Kitchener–Waterloo, GRT is continuing the remainder of the iXpress 200 service to the terminal at Fairview Park, renumbered as 302.
+Until LRT service arrives in Cambridge, GRT will offer rapid transit with adapted iXpress buses to Fairway Station using bus-only lanes at Pinebush, Munch and Coronation to minimize slowdowns at times of heavy traffic.
+Following Ion launch in Kitchener–Waterloo GRT continued the remainder of the iXpress 200 service to the terminal at Fairway Station, numbered as 302.